wesleymeredith/wesleymeredith.github.io/_portfolio/portfolio-1.md

 Interestingly, hyperparameter tuning showed minimal impact compared to feature engineering, suggesting that model architecture and data quality were more crucial than parameter optimization for this particular problem.

 ## Final Thoughts/Future Work
 This project was my first end-to-end data science project.
 There was a lot to uncover and learn from doing an entire project for the first time, like how important the cleaning and transformation of the data is.
-I also really liked how...

 If I were to come back to this project in the future, I would integrate maybe some ensembling approaches and emphasize a lot more importance on the EDA.